 You can decide whether to pair the sauce with dried pasta or delicate, fresh egg-dough noodles.
 Either way, this comforting cool-weather dish is perfect for a cozy evening at home any time of the year.

-1 cup (240ml) homemade or store-bought low sodium chicken stock (see note)
+1 cup (240ml) homemade or store-bought low-sodium chicken stock (see notes)

 1 1/2 teaspoons (4g) powdered gelatin, such as Knox

 1 1/2 pounds (675g) mixed mushrooms (such as shiitake, oyster, maitake, beech, cremini, and chanterelles), cleaned, trimmed, and thinly sliced or torn by hand (see notes)

 3 medium shallots, finely minced (about 3/4 cup; 120g)